grommet/grommet/src/js/components/Calendar/README.md

 **size**

 What size to make it.
+Defaults to `medium`.

 ```
 small